redcountryroad/OSCP-shortsheet/ActiveDirectory.md

 impersonate_token <token>
 ```

-## Silver Ticket - Pass the Ticket
+## Silver Ticket - Pass the Ticket (Forge own TGS service ticket)
-- It is a persistence and elevation of privilege technique in which a TGS is forged to gain access to a service in an application.
+- Precondition1: Privileged Account Certificate (PAC) validation **not enabled**
+- Precondition2: obtain that account's password hash (via Kerberoasting or other means), it could then forge a TGS for that SPN and access the service that utilizes it
+- Principle: the application blindly trusts the integrity of the service ticket since it is encrypted with a password hash that is, in theory, only known to the service account and the domain controller.
-- Get SID
+- Get SID of your current box
 ```
 GetDomainsid (PowerView)
 ```